elarsiad/machine-translation-nusax/README.md

 # NusaX Machine Translation Exploration

 ## Introduction
 This repository contains code for exploring and analyzing machine translation tasks using the NusaX dataset.
-The dataset consists of translations between various languages, including Acehnese, Balinese, and Banjarese.
+The dataset consists of translations between various languages, including Acehnese, Balinese, and Banjarese, etc.

 ## Setup and Installation
 To run the code in this repository, you need to install the required dependencies.
 You can install them using the following commands: